Why study Statistics?

 The BA and MMath Mathematics and Statistics combine the strengths of the traditional Oxford Mathematics degrees with the ability to pursue probability and statistics in depth.
 If you are interested in studying how we can use data and what the applications of mathematics and statistics are to the world we live in, this is the course for you.

 Graduates with this kind of knowledge base are highly sought after by employers.
-The career options are excellent, both in a general professional setting, for example in accounting, banking, or finance, and in more specialised professions as a statistician, mathematician, or actuary.
+The career options are excellent, both in a general professional setting, for example in accounting, banking, or ﬁnance, and in more specialised professions as a statistician, mathematician, or actuary.
 Career choices are certainly not limited, with opportunities available in health, sports technology, the Civil Service and many more.
 The four-year MMath course also provides an ideal stepping board for postgraduate study.
-The BA and MMath Mathematics and Statistics have been accredited by the Institute for Maths and Its Applications (IMA) as meeting the educational requirements for the Chartered Mathematician (CMath) designation, and the three-year BA course has similarly been accredited to meet the educational requirements when followed by subsequent training and experience in employment equivalent to a taught Masters degree.
+The MMath Mathematics and Statistics have been accredited by the Institute for Maths and Its Applications (IMA) as meeting the educational requirements for the Chartered Mathematician (CMath) designation, and the three-year BA course has similarly been accredited to meet the educational requirements when followed by subsequent training and experience in employment equivalent to a taught Masters degree.

 Oxford is one of the world’s top universities.
 Its collegiate system combines lectures with personalised tutorials in groups of two or three.
 Many of our academic teaching staff are at the forefront of international research in their respective ﬁelds.